-Sr. No Matter Pending Before Particulars Amount Involved (INR Million 1 Regulatory APTEL, New Delhi Ltd, amongst others, for seeking ERSS-VI as per the scope of wo offset the cost of Rs.
-21.75 cror 2019, allowed DMTCL to recover account of force majeure, and COD till actual COD, additional of the transmission due to of law and force majeure events.
-APTEL passed order dated Decincurred on account of the chang of the transmission lines, (iii) to PGCIL along with interest pursons crossings would be paid, among relevant details to CERC in relationary costs, along with additional expectations and consequently, DMT costs in relation to IDC, IEDC arcurrent Status: Current Status: Current Status hear the urgent application filed CL filed a petition dated October 26, 2017, before the CERC against Bihar State Power Transmission Co. g extension of SCOD and compensation for force majeure and change in law events which impacted the ork specified in the TSA dated August 6, 2013, and for the grant of an increase in transmission charges to be incurred on account of additional IDC, among other things.
-CERC, by way of its order dated March 29, respenditure incurred on account of change of law i.e. obtaining forest clearance, extension of SCOD on increase in taxes and duties.
-However, CERC disallowed recovery of IDC and IEDC beyond scheduled expenditure.
-Leal dated June 20, 2020 ("Appeal I") before the Appellate Tribunal for Electricity at New Delhi ("APTEL"), bin DMTCL challenged, amongst others, (i) the Impugned Order, claims in relation to IDC and IEDC, grant delay in SCOD and loss of tariff along with seeking grant of consequential interest on account of change seember 3, 2021 and held that, (i) DMTCL would be entitled to be fully compensated for the IDC and IEDC are in law and force majeure events, (ii) DMTCL would be compensated for the actual change in the length will be levied only for services provided, (iv) DMTCL would be allowed to recover amounts paid to suant to order dated September 1, 2017, and (v) compensation for increased number of power lines are to order dated September 1, 2017, and (v) compensation for increased number of power lines are to the store of account of increase in number of power line crossing along with carrying costs, 3, 15 crore for incurred towards IDC and IEDC along with consequential carrying costs, 3, 15 crore for all control of the control of the control of power lines are dated May 13, 2022 allowed DMTCL's claims, however, the claims in relation to carrying costs were control of the costs claimed by DMTCL and approved by the said CERC order seeking the payment of carrying and other costs claimed by DMTCL and approved by the said CERC order.
-NQ
+Sr. No Matter Pending E Before Particulars Amount Involved (INR Cr) 1 Regula atory APTEL, New Delhi Background of the case: DMTCL filed a petition dated 26 October 2017, before the CERC against inter alios Bihar State Power Transmission Co.
+Ltd, for seeking extension of SCOD and compensation for force majeure and change in law events which impacted the ERSS-VI as per the scope of work specified in the Transmission Services Agreement, and for grant of an increase in transmission charges to offset costs on account of additional IDC and IEDC and corresponding carrying cost.
+CERC passed an order on 29 March 2019, allowing DMTCL to recover expenditure incurred on account of change in law extension or SCOD on account of force majeure, and increase in taxes and duties.
+However, CERC disallowed recovery of IDC and IEDC beyons scheduled COD till actual COD, and corresponding carrying cost.
+Thereafter, DMTCL filed an appeal dated 20 June 2020 ("Appeal I") before the Appellate Tribunal for Electricity ("APTEL") at New Delhi, wherein DMTCL challenged, amongst others, the CERC order, claims in relation to IDC and IEDC, grant of relief for compensation due to delay in SCOD and loss of tariff along with seeking grant of consequential interest.
+APTEL passed an order dated 3 December 2021 and held that, (i) DMTCL would be entitled to be fully compensated for the IDC and IEDC incurred on account of the change in law and force majeure events, (ii) DMTCL would be compensated for the actual change in the length of the transmission lines, (iii) tariff would be levied only for services provided, (iv) DMTCL would be allowed to recove amounts paid to PGCIL along with interest pursuant to order dated 1 September 2017, and (v) compensation for increased number of power lines crossings would be paid, amongst other things, and directed the matter back to CERC for passing appropriate orders.
+After submissions of requisite information by DMTCL, CERC through order dated 13 May 2022 allowed DMTCL's claims, however, the claims in relation to carrying costs were disallowed.
+Consequently, DMTCL filed an appeal dated 24 June 2022 challengi r d Our estimate is n approx. INR 27 Cr. r (till March 22) f subject to decision of the tribunal